 You Have Dirty Internal Coils

-An air conditioner consists of several coils that are used to heat and cool the air before it gets redistributed to your home.
-One of the possible reasons why your unit discharges that stench is because of dirt and bacteria-infested internal coils.
-Because the air passes through these coils, it picks up the foul odor and that is what you smell.
+An air conditioner consists of several coils used to heat and cool the air.
+If dirt and bacteria infest the internal coils, they can discharge a stench when air passes through them.
 The easiest way to clean internal coils is to turn your A/C off and spray the coils with compressed air.
-It is also advisable to do the same before using it for the summer to clean the dirt that may have built up on the unit.
+It is also advisable to do the same before using it for the summer.

 Your Filters are Clogged

 Filters play the role of cleaning the air in the air conditioner before it gets distributed to your home.
-If filters are not regularly changed and cleaned, these can get clogged and be embedded with dirt and bacteria-infested particles that produce the foul smell that the air can pick up.
-It is recommended that you change your filters at least once a month to avoid the stinky smell and prevent your A/C from working harder than it should.
+Dirty filters can clog with dirt and bacteria-infested particles that produce a foul smell.
+Change your filters monthly to avoid stinky smells and prevent your A/C from working harder than it should.

 You Have Dead Animals in Your A/C Unit